turtles

 show following

-Hatch creates a new turtle that contains a copy of the calling turtle’s global (variable) containers at the calling turtle’s position and orientation and then executes the requests specified in the provided list in a new thread.
+Hatch clones the selected turtle and then executes the requests specified in the provided list in a new thread.
 It is automatically given an incremental name based on the name of the turtle that called hatch.
-Once all the given requests have been executed the hatchling dies and its turtle track is deleted. hatchlimit and hatchrate moderate the creation of hatchlings, the first the total number that can be ‘alive’ at one time (default 100) and the second the number that can be created each second.
+A hatchlings HOME is its position when it is hatched.
+Once all the given requests have been executed the hatchling dies and its turtle track is deleted.
 If you wish to save its turtle track, you will need to use merge.
-Finally, hatch calls updatestate if norender or notrackrender is on, to ensure it is hatched in the right place.
 See merge

 hatch [right random 360 forward 100]